Bodrum Ephesus Tour

 Virgin Mary’s House

 According to Christian belief, after the crucifixion of Jesus Christ, her mother Virgin Mary accompanied by Saint John arrived in this region and spent the last years of her life there.
-That’s why the house is accepted as one of the holly pilgrimage places.
+That’s why the house is accepted as one of the holy pilgrimage places.
 This house, which is owned by St. Virgin Mary House Association at the present time, was discovered by Lazarists from Izmir in 1891.
-The restoration of the Mary’s house was completed in 1950’s and it was declared as a holy place by Vatican.
-The house was accepted as a pilgrimage place by Vatican in 1952.
+The restoration of Mary’s house was completed in the 1950s and it was declared as a holy place by the Vatican.
+The house was accepted as a pilgrimage place by the Vatican in 1952.
 This house is one of the essential points within our Ephesus Tour route.

 Ephesus Antique City

-Ephesus, which was an important civilization center in antique era, has been a tourism center visited by approximately 2,2 million people every year.
-When you join Bodrum Ephesus Tour, It the most important place that you will definitely see.
+Ephesus, which was an important civilization center in the antique era, has been a tourism center visited by approximately 2,2 million people every year.
+When you join the Bodrum Ephesus Tour, It is the most important place that you will see.

 Selçuk Ephesus Museum

-Now it is the time to see Selçuk-Ephesus Museum which is the most important and the richest museum in the Europe.
-You can see artifacts and ruins remained from Mycenaean, Archaic, Classical, Hellenistic, Roman, Byzantine, Seljuk and Ottoman periods.
+Now it is the time to see the Selçuk-Ephesus Museum which is the most important and the richest museum in Europe.
+You can see artifacts and ruins remained from the Mycenaean, Archaic, Classical, Hellenistic, Roman, Byzantine, Seljuk, and Ottoman periods.

-The most original artifact in the museum: The Cult Statue of Artemis of Ephesus.
-Although it symbolizes the virginity in Greek and Latin Mythology, Anatolian Ephesus symbolizes goddess of fertility and abundance.
-It does not carry bow.
+The most original artifact in the museum is the Cult Statue of Artemis of Ephesus.
+Although it symbolizes virginity in Greek and Latin Mythology, the Anatolian Ephesus symbolizes the goddess of fertility and abundance.
+It does not carry a bow.
 It is identified with the Phrygian Cybele.
 The Statue of Artemis of Ephesus, which is one of the seven wonders of the world, was sculptured in the name of that goddess.

 Visit of the holy city of Artemis - Excursion Bodrum Ephesus: several agoras, temples, fountains, the library of Celsus, one of the largest theaters in the Mediterranean basin.